 Kayaking tours last around 4 hours with breaks.
 We strongly recommend you go on guided kayaking tours with experienced instructors.

 6) Ride a bike on the Danube Bike Path

 Danube Bike Path through National Park Djerdap crosses about 110 km.
 This is a part of Eurovelo 6 which connects the Atlantic coast with the Black Sea and passes through Serbia in the length of 667 km.
 Entire Danube Bike Path in Serbia is marked with road signs in accordance with European Cyclists' Federation standards.

 On a bike, you can visit all the attractive viewpoints and cultural places.
 You can ride from Golubac to Donji Milanovac and continue to Kladovo and Negotin.

 If you are going to explore the area in the zone of special protection by National Park Djerdap, please contact the main office in Donji Milanovac.

 7) Relax and eat traditional food in Kapetan Mišin breg

-When you are exploring this beautiful area, the best way to relax is to visit this nice place, close to Donji Milanovac.
-There is a spectacular view of the Danube river where you can try traditional food from this region.
+When you finish exploring this beautiful area, the best way to relax is to visit this nice place, close to Donji Milanovac.
+There is a spectacular view of the Danube River where you can try traditional food from this region.
 You can hear the story about the history of Djerdap and its cuisine.